Encoding Musical Style with Transformer Autoencoders: Experimental Results

-\paragraph{Datasets} We used both MAESTRO \citep{hawthorne2018enabling} and \dataset datasets \citep{simon2019} for the experimental setup.
+\paragraph{Datasets:} We used both the MAESTRO \citep{hawthorne2018enabling} and \dataset datasets \citep{simon2019} for the experimental setup.
 We used the standard 80/10/10 train/validation/test split from MAESTRO v1.0.0, and augmented the dataset by 10x using pitch shifts of no more than a minor third and time stretches of at most 5\%.
-We note that this augmentation is distinct from the noise-injection procedure referenced in Section~\ref{c_generation}: the data augmentation merely increases the size of the initial dataset, while the perturbation procedure operates \textit{only} on the input performance signal.
+We note that this augmentation is distinct from the noise-injection procedure referenced in Section~\ref{c_generation}: the data augmentation merely increases the size of the initial dataset, while the perturbation procedure operates \textit{only} on the input performance signal to regularize the learned model.
 The \dataset dataset did not require any additional augmentation.

-\paragraph{Experimental Setup} We implemented the model in the Tensor2Tensor framework \citep{vaswani2017attention}, and used the default hyperparameters for training: 0.2 learning rate with 8000 warmup steps, \texttt{rsqrt\_decay}, 0.2 dropout, and early stopping for GPU training.
+\paragraph{Experimental Setup:} We implemented the model in the Tensor2Tensor framework \citep{vaswani2017attention}, and used the default hyperparameters for training: 0.2 learning rate with 8000 warmup steps, \texttt{rsqrt\_decay}, 0.2 dropout, and early stopping for GPU training.
 For TPU training, we use AdaFactor with the \texttt{rsqrt\_decay} and learning rate warmup steps to be 10K.
 We adopt many of the hyperparameter configurations from \citep{huang2018music}, where we reduce the query and key hidden size to half the hidden size, use 8 hidden layers, use 384 hidden units, and set the maximum relative distance to consider to half the training sequence length for relative global attention.
-We set the maximum sequence length to be 2048 tokens, and a filter size of 1024.
-We provide additional details on the model architectures and hyperparameter configurations in Appendix C.
+We set the maximum sequence length (length of event-based representations) to be 2048 tokens, and a filter size of 1024.
+We provide additional details on the model architectures and hyperparameter configurations in the supplement.